ksmithdev/Flight/README.md

 var migration = new MigrationBuilder()
     // set the connection string to the target database .UseSqlServer(@"(LocalDB)\MSSQLLocalDB", database: "MigrationTest")
-    // using one transaction will execute all migration scripts inside a transaction and roll them all back if there is a failure
+    // using one transaction will execute all migration scripts inside a transaction .UseOneTransaction()
-    .UseOneTransaction()
     // scripts can be loaded from the file system and will be only executed once .AddMigrationScripts(